glubsy/ytdl_batch/README.md

 Use the playboard.co API to get a list of videoIds for a given channel.
 Their scraped data is useful to figure out which videos have been deleted from the targeted Youtube channel.

 # Subs.py

-Scan a given directory for Youtube and Twitch video files (looking for Id patterns) and download subtitles for each found video.
+Scan a given directory for Youtube and Twitch video files (looking for Id in file names) and download subtitles for each found video.
-If a subtitle file is found in the same directory, skip that video.

 ```shell
 usage: subs.py [-h] --mode MODE [--compression ALGO] [--service SERV] [--output-path OUTPATH] [--exclude-regex EXCLUDE] [--remove-compressed] [--cookies COOKIES] [--log-level LOG-LEVEL] PATH